Your Journey Starts Here

 Recently:

-Students have submitted urgent action communications to U.N. human rights bodies to address egregious violations against immigrants held in detention centers in Georgia.
-They participated in litigation at the Inter-American Commission on Human Rights on abuses against unaccompanied children held in immigrant detention and on a case seeking termination of the “Stay in Mexico” program.
-Students drafted amicus briefs addressing international human rights law specific to arbitrary and prolonged detention in cases before the U.S. Courts of Appeals for the First and Ninth Circuits.
-Looking beyond the U.S. borders, students have aided advocates in Nepal to advance the rights of the country’s migrant workers, pursuing law reform and other initiatives as Nepal transitions to a new constitution and a federal system of government.
+Students secured asylum in a case involving a Honduran family of four who were forced to flee their home after credible, escalating threats of extreme violence against the parents and their children.
+Students have also submitted urgent action communications to UN human rights bodies to address egregious violations against immigrants held in detention centers in Georgia.
+Looking beyond the U.S. borders, students have aided advocates in Nepal to advance the rights of the country’s migrant workers, pursuing law reform and other initiatives during the transition to a new constitution and a federal system of government.

 Academic Support